Monitor and tune Azure Database for PostgreSQL - Single Server

 |backup_storage_used||Backup Storage Used||Bytes||The amount of backup storage used.|

-Query Store is a public preview feature that keeps track of query performance over time including query runtime statistics and wait events.
-The feature persists query runtime performance information in the mysql schema.
+Query Store keeps track of query performance over time including query runtime statistics and wait events.
+The feature persists query runtime performance information in a system database named azure_sys under the query_store schema.
 You can control the collection and storage of data via various configuration knobs.

 Query Performance Insight

 Query Performance Insight works in conjunction with Query Store to provide visualizations accessible from the Azure portal.
 These charts enable you to identify key queries that impact performance.
-Query Performance Insight is in public preview and is accessible in the Intelligent Performance section of your Azure Database for MySQL server's portal page.
+Query Performance Insight is accessible from the Support + troubleshooting section of your Azure Database for PostgreSQL server's portal page.

 The Performance Recommendations feature identifies opportunities to improve workload performance.
-The public preview release of Performance Recommendations provides you with recommendations for creating new indexes that have the potential to improve the performance of your workloads.
+Performance Recommendations provides you with recommendations for creating new indexes that have the potential to improve the performance of your workloads.
 To produce index recommendations, the feature takes into consideration various database characteristics, including its schema and the workload as reported by Query Store.
 After implementing any performance recommendation, customers should test performance to evaluate the impact of those changes.